 The sailing simulator has been developed by a small team with experience in e-learning, sailing and software development.
 Our goal is to provide high quality simulation based learning and entertainment.
-Eventually this will lead right through to advanced levels of training.

 Chris has a background in elearning and over 20 years of software development and marketing experience in the UK and US.
 Chris started the health & safety elearning and risk management company Cardinus and sold it to THB Group in 2007.
 Cardinus provides e-learning used by thousands of organisations across the globe to reduce accidents and injury, increase employee productivity and comply with legislation.